borecki/photo_uploader/README.md

 # Picture Uploader
 Upload your photo.
-#### Please!
-Test the application functionality, but do not upload too many images in live preview.
-Thank you.

 ```diff
 - Please!
 Test the application functionality, but do not upload too many images in live preview.
 Thank you.
 ```
 ## Demo
 <a href="https://borecki.github.io/drawer/">live priview available here</a>